-€ Incrementally over time, as the TIF is generated.

-€ I'd like to utilize a bonding mechanism and receive the funding in a one-time lump sum amount.
-I recognize the risk associated with this option. € from TIF funds that are currently on hand.
+- € Incrementally over time, as the TIF is generated. - € I'd like to utilize a bonding mechanism and receive the funding in a one-time lump sum amount.
+I recognize the risk associated with this option. - City of Great Falls Public Works Department is requesting that the funds for this project be provided from TIF funds that are currently on hand.